SokolDuck/cbuffer/README.md

 4. **Producer-Consumer Problem**

-	The CircuitBuffer can be used to solve the producer-consumer problem in concurrent programming.
+	The CircularBuffer can be used to solve the producer-consumer problem in concurrent programming.
 The producer can continuously add items to the buffer, and the consumer can read items from the buffer.
 If the buffer is full, the producer can overwrite the oldest items.

 ## Examples